TannazH/Udacity_assignment_disaster_response_pipeline/README.md

 source myenv/bin/activate

-This repository requires the following Python packages:
+This repository requires the following Python packages: you can run the following command:

+pip install -r requirements.txt

     blinker==1.9.0
     click==8.1.8